firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

 Mixed function spaces
 ~~~~~~~~~~~~~~~~~~~~~

-Many PDEs are posed in terms of more than one, coupled, variable.
-The
+Many :abbr:`PDE (partial differential equation)`\s are posed in terms
+of more than one, coupled, variable.
+The function space for the
-function space for the variational problem for such a PDE is termed a
+variational problem for such a PDE is termed a *mixed* function space.
-*mixed* function space.
-The object representing such a space in
+Such a space is represented in Firedrake by a
-Firedrake is the :py:class:`~firedrake.core_types.MixedFunctionSpace`.
-We can either build such a space by invoking the constructor directly,
+:py:class:`~firedrake.core_types.MixedFunctionSpace`.
+We can either
+build such a space by invoking the constructor directly, or, more
-or, more readably, by taking existing function spaces and multiplying
+readably, by taking existing function spaces and multiplying them
-them together using the ``*`` operator.
+together using the ``*`` operator.
 For example:

 .. code-block:: python